taicaile/taicaile/README.md

 # Hi there 👋

-I'm currently working on point cloud library project.
+I'm currently working on automatic parking platform.

-I'm currently learning C++, Matlab/Simulink.
+I'm currently learning C/C++, Python, Linux.

 <!--
 **taicaile/taicaile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.